7 Customer Service Tips to Increase Restaurant Revenue

 5. Invest in Ongoing Training

-Training restaurant employees is not a “one and done” situation.
-Retraining is important for reinforcing customer service standards and maintaining a company culture.
+Training restaurant employees is not a “one-and-done” situation.
+Retraining is essential for reinforcing customer service standards and maintaining a company culture.

-Restaurant Owner has developed comprehensive Training Manual Templates for both the back and front of house that assist managers and owners with continued training.
+The Restaurant Owner has developed comprehensive Training Manual Templates for both the back and front of the house, which assist managers and owners with continued training.

 The National Restaurant Association recommends implementing e-learning training systems.